 We agree with Ulbricht that life sentences are extraordinary and infrequent, which is as it should be.
 But the rarity of life sentences does not mean that the imposition of such a sentence in this case is substantively unreasonable under our law.
 Each case must be considered on its own facts and in light of all of the circumstances of a particular offense as well as other relevant conduct, which, in this case, includes five attempted murders for hire.
 As we have described, the district court carefully considered Ulbricht's offense, his personal characteristics, and the context for his crimes, recognizing that only exceptional cases justify such a severe sentence.
-Although we might not have imposed the same sentence ourselves in the first instance, on the facts of this case a life sentence was "within the range of permissible decisions" that the district court could have reached.
-Rigas, 583 F.3d at 122.
+Although we might not have imposed the same sentence

-We do not reach our conclusion lightly.73 A life sentence is the second most severe penalty that may be imposed in the federal criminal justice system.
-"The size of where the factfinding renders reasonable an otherwise substantively unreasonable sentence."
+72 In his reply, Ulbricht raises a distinct but related argument for the first time.
+He argues that "concurrences from Supreme Court opinions and dissents from denials of certiorari suggest[] that judicial factfinding violates a defendant's constitutional right to a jury trial where the factfinding renders reasonable an otherwise substantively unreasonable sentence."
 Reply Br.
 60. For that proposition, he cites United States v.
 Hebert, 813 F.3d 551, 563 (5th Cir.
 2015), cert. denied, 137 S. Ct.
 37 (2016), Jones v.
 United States, 135 S. Ct.
 8 (2014) (Scalia, J., dissenting from denial of certiorari), and United States v.
 White, 551 F.3d 381, 386 (6th Cir.
 2008) (Merritt, J., dissenting).
 His argument, however, has no support in existing law.